alertlogic/erllambda_docker/README.md

 #### Pull from official docker hub registry

-**NOTE:** Images are not yet publicly available.
-Should be published at the end of November.

 Simply pull image from docker hub with a required Erlang version:

 ``` console